aclark4life/blog/now/index.rst

 - **Musician** at |headstraight|.
 - **Creator** of |python_pillow|.

-Last updated March 2020.
+Last updated September 2020.
 More |now|.

 .. https://stackoverflow.com/a/11718325/185820